6 family-friendly walks around Hampshire

-Short of fresh air and vitamin D since the clocks went back?
-Round-up the little (and big) ones and give it some welly with these child-friendly walks around the county
+Round-up the little (and big) ones and give it some welly with these family-friendly walks around the county.

 Hamble Rail Trail, Hamble-le-rice

-As you’ve probably guessed, this trail runs along a disused railway track, passing through open parkland, countryside, woodland and running alongside a pebble beach.
-It’s a 4.5 mile round-trip – pack snacks! – taking around two hours, so better for slightly older kids and train-mad-dads.
+As you’ve probably guessed, this trail runs along a disused railway track.
+It passes through open parkland, countryside, woodland and running alongside a pebble beach.
+It’s a 4.5 mile round-trip – pack snacks! – taking around two hours, so a family-friendly walk but better for slightly older kids and train-mad-dads.
 Choo-choo choose to make a day of it with a ride on the miniature railway (above) in the Royal Victoria Country Park where the walk begins.

 Silchester Roman Town, Silchester

 Ave!
 That’s Roman for hello, if you want to impress the kids.
-Take them on a stroll through Hampshire’s Roman past taking in the ruins – including the Roman walls and amphitheatre – of the large and important Roman town of Calleva Atrebatum, home to nearly 10,000 people in the third and fourth century.
-A flat, two mile walk starting at the Silchester Roman Town car park, it follows gentle gradients, so not too taxing for your little soldiers.
+Take them on a stroll through Hampshire’s Roman past.
+The walk takes in the ruins – including Roman walls and amphitheatre – of the large and important Roman town of Calleva Atrebatum.
+A Roman metropolis, it was home to nearly 10,000 people in the third and fourth century.
+A flat, two mile family-friendly walk starting at the Silchester Roman Town car park, it follows gentle gradients, so not too taxing for your little soldiers.

 Stockbridge Down wildlife and history walk, Stockbridge

-Views galore at this 1.5 mile National Trust trail, with a good smattering of wildlife too.
-Taking in Woolbury Ring, an Iron Age hill fort with hand-dug ramparts thought to be more than 3,000 years old, it’s 518ft (158m) elevation above sea level makes it the highest point on the Down – so be sure to pack some binoculars.
+Views galore at this 1.5 mile family-friendly National Trust trail, with a good smattering of wildlife too.
+Taking in Woolbury Ring, an Iron Age hill fort with hand-dug ramparts thought to be more than 3,000 years old, it’s 518ft (158m) elevation above sea level makes it the highest point on the Down.
+So be sure to pack some binoculars!
 In the Second World War the ring was used as a lookout post for enemy aircraft.
 Today, you’re more likely to spot native flora and fauna like butterflies and juniper trees.

 Hogmoor Inclosure, Borden

-Take the short, Gilbert White trail and discover flora, fauna and wildlife the local naturalist would have loved at this hidden gem of a nature reserve, with pushchair-friendly pathways and a fantastic play park.
+Take the short, Gilbert White trail and discover flora, fauna and wildlife the local naturalist would have loved.
+This hidden gem of a nature reserve has pushchair-friendly pathways and a fantastic play park.
 A longer trail (around two miles), reveals facts about the area’s Roman past.
 Look out too for the superb Gormley-esque sculptures by a local artist (above).
 Word to the wise: the ‘Tank Crossing’ car park is notoriously hard to find (hint, look out for the cement works, it’s not a wrong turn!).

 Bolderwood, New Forest